 The Multiband Inverse Multiplexing Card has two or six user-selectable RS-449, V.35, or X.21 serial host ports with inverse multiplexing and RS-366 capability, V.25bis, or control-lead signaling.
-Figure 1-3 shows the two-port card.
+The following figure shows the two-port card.

-Figure 1-3.
+Figure 1-4.
 Multiband Inverse Multiplexing Two-Port Card